kaisadilla/judith/.info/design-philosophy.md

-# About Judith

-Judith is a WIP statically-typed high-level programming language that compiles to JASM (Judith Assembly).
-JASM is interpreted by the JuVM (Judith Virtual Machine).

-Judith is a personal project started in February 2024, and is a work in progress.

-A (very) informal specification of the language can be found in [.info/spec.jud](.info/spec.jud).

-# What is Judith?
 Nothing, as I've literally just started it.

 That aside, Judith is a high-level, statically-typed programming language that draws inspiration from Rust, TypeScript, Lua and C#.